I got to thinking about photo books last week when I received an email from Google Photos inviting me to “make a photo book in minutes.”

 And how many copies of the photo book will you print?
 For whom?
 And will those who receive one have some photos of their own that would have been fun to include?

-Your book will probably be a good trigger for conversation, especially with others who are familiar with its content.
+Your book will probably be a good trigger for conversation, especially with others who are familiar with its content, as I mention in another post.
 That will lead to additional reminiscing and storytelling.
 While a good social experience, none of it will be captured or recorded in the book.

 That’s the problem I have with photo books.
 They are static.
 They don’t breathe.
 The life in those photos is lived outside the covers of the book more so than in its pages, even though the photos were carefully selected and thoughtfully assembled.